kv1dr/slo-language-fixer/README.md

 Changelog:
 ==================
+1.2.3
+- Some changes reverted
+- Added french translation(thanks to @Micks29)

 1.2.2
 - Added slovakian translation(thanks @Ja_som)
 - Smaller apk size(Removed support library, because it was not needed at all.
 Thanks again @Ja_som for a suggestion)